apollohackintosh/Dell-5310-Hackintosh/README.md

 ## What's not working

-- [ ] Bluetooth partially working so WIP
 - [ ] Fingerprint sensor
 - [ ] Smart card reader
-- [ ] USB-C Data transfer only works with phones and not USB sticks
-- [ ] USB drives not showing up in Ventura
 - [ ] Native HotKeys Support for Screen Brightness Fn + F11/F12

 ## Additional Notes